dafoumiR24/Expression-Profiles-Validation/README.md

 __Input arguments__

-Exprs_table: a data frame containing miRNA- or RNA-seq raw read counts for a series of samples, with rows corresponding to features and columns to samples
+_Exprs_table_: a data frame containing miRNA- or RNA-seq raw read counts for a series of samples, with rows corresponding to features and columns to samples
-Pheno_data_table: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
+_Pheno_data_table_: a data frame containing biological information of samples with rows corresponding to samples and columns to biological variables
-sample_type_colname: a character string of phenotype dataset column name corresponding to a biological variable
+_sample_type_colname_: a character string of phenotype dataset column name corresponding to a biological variable
-diff_exp_type: a character string including group names of samples to be studied separated by "_vs_" (e.g. "GroupA_vs_GroupB")
+_diff_exp_type_: a character string including group names of samples to be studied separated by "_vs_" (e.g. "GroupA_vs_GroupB")
-data_type: a character string including the type of data.
+_data_type_: a character string including the type of data.
 Possible options: mRNA, miRNA
-outputFileFolder: a character string indicating the output directory pathway
+_outputFileFolder_: a character string indicating the output directory pathway

 __Output data files__